“For all wind turbines, other than those used for more decorative purposes, the cost of energy is important.”

 In the following table the HAWT is a 1.5 MW design done for NREL.
 The VAWTs are represented by the DAF-Indal 6400, a large curved-blade Darrieus, and Sandia National Laboratories 34 meter diameter “test bed” for curved-blade Darrieus.
 The gist of the table is that at a decent wind site, the VAWTs will generate significantly less electricity relative to their swept area than a conventional HAWT.

 VAWTs have also been plagued by very high rotor loadings and very high specific mass.
-That is the specific mass in kg/mis an order of magnitude greater than that for an equivalent size conventional turbine.
+That is the specific mass in kg/m2 is an order of magnitude greater than that for an equivalent size conventional turbine.
 In this chart from the report Pinson is an articulating, straight-blade VAWT; Turby is a curved-blade Darrieus; FloWind and [DAF]-Indal are large (for the day) curved-blade Darrieus turbines.
 SWWP represents the Air micro turbine; Bergey is a 7-meter diameter household-size wind turbine; Vestas’ V47 and the WindPACT 1.5 MW are large HAWTs.

 Overall the report provides a good, factual comparison between VAWTs and HAWTs that any VAWT inventor should read before embarking on a costly and often unsuccessful development program.